-Memoria Algebra I teaches algebra in a classical manner, suitable for students whether or not they want to pursue study in the STEM fields in college.
+Memoria Algebra I teaches algebra in a classical manner, suitable for students whether or not they want to pursue STEM fields in college.
 It is very logical in its presentation and builds concepts progressively step-by-step.
 This course is the second of three in Memoria Press’s algebra series, which begins with Memoria Pre-Algebra and concludes with Memoria Algebra II (not yet available).

 In preparation for this course, students should have learned algebraic symbols and terms, how to solve first-degree equations and inequalities with one variable, and how to graph those equations.
 A readiness exam is in the Teacher Manual.